TheJacksonLaboratory/FunDataR/2_uni_bivariate/3_bivariate.md

 ### Comparing three or more means

-Often we are interested in comparing a **continuous variable** across **more than two populations**.
-For instance in a single experiment, we may wish to compare untreated individuals with those treated with drug 1 and those treated with drug 2.
+Often, we are interested in comparing a **continuous variable** across **more than two populations**.
+For instance, in a single experiment, we may wish to compare untreated individuals with those treated with drug 1 and those treated with drug 2.
 To do so, we can do an **analysis of variance** (**ANOVA**) test.
 The null hypothesis for this test is that all the group means are equal.
 If the null hypothesis is rejected, a follow-on **post-hoc test** is needed in order to determine which population means are different.

-The **assumptions** of this test includes that each sample is randomly drawn from its respective population.
+The **assumptions** of this test include that each sample is randomly drawn from its respective population.
 In addition, it is assumed that under the null hypothesis, each population has the **same variance** (like `t.test(x, y, var.equal=T)`).
 The parametric **F-distribution** is used to